binance/binance-api-postman/README.md

 ## How to import the environment
 - Download the environment JSON file.
 - Open the Postman app.
+- Click the `Manage Environments` button (gear icon).
+On Postman for Mac, for example, the button is at the top right of the Postman console:

 - Select the environment from the dropdown.
     <p align="center"><img src="https://raw.githubusercontent.com/binance-exchange/binance-api-postman/assets/postman/4.png"/></p>